openedx/edx-documentation/en_us/shared/exercises_tools/Section_advanced_editor.rst

 #.
 Select **Advanced Editor**.
 The advanced editor opens the template and
    shows the OLX markup that you can use for this problem type.

 #.
-Replace the guidance provided by the template to add your own text for the
+Replace the guidance provided by the template to add your own text.
+For
-   question or prompt, answer options, explanation, and so on.
+   example, replace the question or prompt, answer options, and explanation.

    To format equations, you can use MathJax.
 For more information, see :ref:`MathJax in Studio`.